Full-time: 2 years, Part-time: 3 to 5 years

 - hold a science OR health related degree at 2:1 or above

-- have English language skills equivalent to IELTS level 7
+- have English language skills equivalent to IELTS level 6.5 (with at least 6.0 in each skill area)

 However, if you don’t hold a 2:1 degree, but you do possess relevant experience, are highly motivated and possess the attributes and values we look for in a health care professional such as care, compassion, competence, communication, courage, commitment, respect, empathy, honesty, self-awareness, integrity and cultural awareness, please get in touch.

-- A presentation by academic staff about the course
+- A presentation by academics about the course

 Funding your studies